By combining zones into clearly defined interconnected polygons, spatial relationships between zones can be determined.

 If can’t determine “literally” halfway cases, then just toss a count to settle the location assosiation of that character and “save” that assosiation into the character.
 Only until the character displaces, this assosiation is discarded.

-This requires additional processing to convert a set of sized waypoints on the same level into a voronoi grid itself.
+This requires additional pre-processing to convert a set of sized waypoints on the same level into a voronoi grid itself.
 So, each convex polygon space clearly represents the location node assosiation a character is tied to.
-Again, this system isn’t entirely precise, it justs provides a clear-cut means of tieing a character’s 2D position to a particular location node.
+Again, this system isn’t entirely precise, it justs provides a clear-cut means of tieing a character’s 2D position to a particular location node for gaming purposes.
+Primarily, a voronoi grid provides a diagrammitic-2d-spatial representation of these narrative-based locations for rough estimates of distances.

 Effectively, it’s pretty much the same as eyeballing the “midpoints” between 2 or more sized waypoints on the spot from where a character is, to determine which location waypoint he should be tied to.